 I would be eager to use my skills to support Fairygodboss’ mission of providing free resources and an inclusive environment for women to connect with other career-minded women.
 The work Fairygodboss is doing is exactly the kind of work I want to be a part of.
 If there are any open entry-level positions or internship opportunities on your team in content or communications, I would be eager to apply.

 I look forward to connecting soon, and I hope we can stay in touch in the future if any positions become available.
 Thank you so much for your time.

-I wanted to reach out because I've been looking for a writing position in woman-focused media.
-I love the work Buzz Health Co. is doing to empower individuals to ask the right questions and make the decisions that are best for them, and I was wondering if there are any openings that you know of there that I might be fit for?
+I wanted to reach out because I've been looking for a marketing position in the healthtech space.
+I love the work Buzz Health Co. is doing to empower individuals to ask the right questions and make the decisions that are best for them, and I was curious if there are any openings you know of that I might be a fit for?
 I'm attaching my resume here for reference.
 Let me know if you hear anything — any help would be greatly appreciated.
 Thank you so much!

 Thank you for all the work you do.
 I look forward to being in touch.

 When emailing someone you don’t know, social media is key to finding some sort of connection you share.
 LinkedIn is a great source for diving into this research.
 For example, you could mention that you both grew up in the same metro area, attended the same college, or are fans of the same motivational speaker (Brené Brown, anybody?).